Using Trade Ideas Scanner to Find Swing Setups

 Below is an example shown of Qualcomm ($QCOM).
 The Trade Ideas scan alerted the breakout of an ascending triangle structure shown on the weekly.
 This scan also displays the next notable resistance level, which at the time was at 84.80.
 Price obviously had no trouble at that level, and saw upside continuation into the next week to push to new highs.

 Solid Green Continuity is a scan that alerts stocks that are seeing green candles printing on the 1 hour, Daily, Weekly, Monthly and Yearly candles.
 Essentially, stocks need to be above their 50% range (green candle) for the last 60 minutes, for today’s session, over the last 5 sessions, over the last 20 sessions, and for the year.
 These are stocks that are likely to continue further upside while continuity remains.

 Solid Red Continuity

-Solid Red Continuity is a scan that alerts stocks that are seeing red candles printing on the 1 hour, Daily, Weekly, Monthly and Yearly candles.
+Similarly, Solid Red Continuity is a scan that alerts stocks that are seeing red candles printing on the 1 hour, Daily, Weekly, Monthly and Yearly candles.
 Essentially, stocks need to be below their 50% range (red candle) for the last 60 minutes, for today’s session, over the last 5 sessions, over the last 20 sessions, and for the year.
 These are stocks that are likely to continue further downside while continuity remains.

 Full Swing Layout

-Just as with the other cloud codes above, you can upload a cloud code for this entire layout with each of the above scans incorporated.
+Similarly, just as with the other cloud codes above, you can upload a cloud code for this entire layout with each of the above scans incorporated.

-Again, if you don’t have Trade Ideas yet and are considering, you can setup everything up here using the promo code “TRADERM15” to get 15% off.
+In addition, if you don’t have Trade Ideas yet and are considering, you can setup everything up here using the promo code “TRADERM15” to get 15% off.
 It’s a platform & tool that I would definitely recommend to anyone who wants to see what’s moving throughout the market in realtime.